ccgilroy/ffc-data-processing/README.md

 Tobit models are a way of modeling censored dependent variables, but recommendations for using censored independent variables are less widespread.
 See Rigobon and Stoker 2007 for a discussion of censored independent variables.

 ## TODO:

+- break out examples into vignettes with more detailed commentary
+- release as R package?